 What Trumpcare would mean to Coloradans.
 Hint: It’s bad

-The numbers out today from the Washington, D.C.-based Institute show that 575,000 Coloradans would lose health care coverage in Colorado under Trumpcare by 2022.
+The figures from the Washington, D.C.-based Institute show that 575,000 Coloradans would lose health care coverage in Colorado under Trumpcare by 2022.
 That’s an increase, according to the Institute, of 134 percent over the existing uninsured population.

 The news doesn’t get any better.